 “I really enjoy figurative sculpture as opposed to abstract because the human body is unbelievably interesting.
 Finding new ways to express different poses is so fascinating to me.
 I love the way figures inhabit space yet take on a completely new look from a different angle.”

 Once the clay art piece has been hand formed, it is sent to a foundry (a sculpture casting service provider) to complete the ancient “lost wax” casting technique.
 With this unique and expensive method, a mold is made around the sculpture with silicone rubber, and a protective plaster mold is built around that mold to hold it all in place.
-The mold is then opened to remove the clay and put back together again.
+The mold is then opened to remove the clay and put it back together again.
 Wax is poured into the cavity where the original clay was.
 There are a series of additional steps done with the casting before the final patina is done.
 The chemical heat process of the patina offers a myriad of different color choices.
 At the end of this entire process, the sculpture then needs to be put on a base of marble, granite, stone, or wood so it can be displayed.

 Because of the complexity and time that it takes with these steps to be outsourced to a skillful foundry, the price of a piece of sculpture has to reflect these expenses.
 In order for an artist to make a profit, it is important to understand the value of their time, something Theresa says she is getting better at doing.
 Pricing and selling art especially sculpture often have hidden expenses that a buyer may be unaware of, understanding the creative process behind the type of art you plan to purchase will help determine its value.

-Theresa shares how grateful she is for the inspiration and knowledge she has gained from local sculptors who have helped her advance with her career and work.
+Theresa shares how grateful she is for the inspiration and knowledge she has gained from local sculptors who have helped her advance in her career and work.
 Sculptors Russ Faxon and Alan Lequire have been her primary mentors in Nashville, helping save time with perfecting her craft on a professional level.
 She also still enjoys drawing but finds that most of her time is spent working with clay currently.

 Theresa is represented by Gallery 202 in Franklin, Tennessee.
 Her first large commission came when she won the 2019 Public Monument competition to create a life-sized piece that was placed in front of the City Hall in Little Rock, Arkansas.
 She signed up with CaFÉ, a regional nonprofit arts service organization where you can research public art calls for work.
 When researching the call for artist listings she came across the annual art show submission for “Sculpture on the River,” they were accepting 49 artists.
 Theresa entered her first submission proposal and was surprised when she won.
 She created two bronze boys for the show that are now publically displayed in front of the Little Rock Arkansas City Hall.

-As Theresa continues to get commissioned for her work, she says doing life-sized sculpture is the most challenging and rewarding to create.
+As Theresa continues to get commissioned for her work, she says doing life-sized sculptures is the most challenging and rewarding to create.
 With the help of Kelly Harwood from Gallery 202, Theresa recently received a commission for a Holocaust Memorial called Children of Shoah, for the Congregation Micah in Brentwood, Tennessee.
 The memorial is currently being cast and scheduled to be installed in November of 2021.

 Another recent piece includes a bronze memorial plaque of Cecilia Payne-Gaposchkin in the Astronomy Department at Harvard University, Harvard–Smithsonian Center for Astrophysics.